Francisco5456/francisco.github.io/Capstone Project 1/readme.md

 This is the readme file for Capstone Project 1.

-The main aim of this capstone project is to exhibit the following stages of the data lifecycle through the use of MS Excel:
+The main aim of this capstone project is to exhibit the following five stages of the data lifecycle through the use of MS Excel:

 Data collection from various sources
 <br>